Sublimis/SteadyScreen/README.md

 - [Urban Biker](https://urban-bike-computer.com/): Supports the service on the main and overview screens, and also has its own screen stabilization implementation.

+*Let us know if you've made an app that should be included in the list!*

 ## How to make your application compatible